 An additional project strategy is to funnel all IT projects through the central IT office with a single enterprise-wide portfolio overseen directly by the CIO.
 King (2014) asserts that objectively ranking projects by using an automated spreadsheet tool helps to eliminates politically-driven decisions.
 Resources are assigned to projects based upon criticality and available funds.
 When available employees and funds are exhausted for the quarter, remaining projects on the list do not make the cut.
 Technology resources are asked to remain flexible as they rotate to different jobs within the company to gain additional skills.
 The flexibility of IT resources is a boon to change management plans as resources can be swapped out without minimal interruption to the overall project plan.

-In case you missed something, make sure to revist Part 1 & Part 2 of the series.
+In case you missed something, make sure to revisit Part 1 & Part 2 of the series.

 Atkinson, W. (December, 1, 2003).
 Enterprise Risk Management at Wal-Mart.
 Risk Management.
 Retrieved from Factiva.